aabmets/hey-buddy-react/README.md

 # hey-buddy-react
-TypeScript library for detecting wake words from microphone input in React apps
+Wake word detection from microphone input for React apps